KeyWeeUsr/Userscripts/README.md

 Congratulations, now you can use the script!

 If you experienced any problems, please visit <code>Issues</code> section.
+If a script doesn't work in Opera, read [this]( https://dev.opera.com/extensions/architecture-overview/) - `eval()` is used to access files in this repository such as `emoji.js`.
 ## Gallery
 ##### <img src="https://www.google.sk/docs/about/favicon.ico" width=16></img>&nbsp;Nighty-night Google Docs
 A dark Lightroom/Photoshop CS6-like theme for Google Docs.
 Almost everything is